Share This Article

 What this adds to Jennie's 2026 run

 This deal adds another high-visibility lane to a year that is already stacking proof of Jennie's solo leverage.
 Her image economy has been running hot well beyond music, but the fashion side keeps landing because each partnership feels legible to the public.
 That same balance helped power our recent look at Jennie's Korean Music Awards win, where critical recognition met mainstream pull.
 It also arrives while BLACKPINK still carry full-group momentum under YG Entertainment after our review of DEADLINE, giving every member's solo move more weight than it would have in a quieter cycle.
-Per PT Korea's summary of Ray-Ban's broadcast channel post, the campaign also folds in Ray-Ban Meta eyewear, which hints at a more future-facing commercial angle than a standard luxury fashion endorsement.
+According to WWD and Ray-Ban's launch materials, the campaign also folds in Ray-Ban Meta eyewear, which gives the deal a more future-facing commercial angle than a standard luxury fashion endorsement.
 That makes this feel like branding, tech positioning, and celebrity influence packed into one clean announcement.

 We have seen plenty of ambassador announcements that look big on paper and disappear after the first image drop.
 This one should have more legs because the fit is obvious at first glance.
 Jennie does not need to strain to sell the attitude, and Ray-Ban does not need to pretend it discovered a niche tastemaker.
 Everyone already understands the proposition.
 The real question now is whether the brand builds a sustained campaign around that chemistry or leaves the win at a strong first impression.